 What is WAAS?

-WAAS, which stands for “Wide Area Augmentation System” is an incredibly accurate air navigation system developed by the FAA with the goal of improving its accuracy, integrity, reliability, and availability.
-It utilizes global positioning satellites and geostationary (earth-orbiting) satellites to improve the GPS navigational service to allow aircraft to rely on the Satellite-based augmentation system (SBAS/GPS) for all phases of flight including landing approaches.
+WAAS, which stands for “Wide Area Augmentation System,” is an incredibly accurate air navigation system developed by the FAA to improve its accuracy, integrity, reliability, and availability.
+It utilizes global positioning satellites and geostationary (earth-orbiting) satellites to improve the GPS navigational service to allow aircraft to rely on the Satellite-based augmentation system (SBAS/GPS) for all phases of flight, including landing approaches.
 The accuracy of the WAAS system when determining the position of your aircraft is within 3-6 feet.

 What is LPV?

-It’s because of this precision that aircraft and avionics manufactures are moving away from older navigation systems in favor of WAAS-enabled systems.
+This precision ensures that aircraft and avionics manufacturers are moving away from older navigation systems in favor of WAAS-enabled systems.
 Is your aircraft still relying on outdated Universal SCN600 and SCN800 series software?
 If so, you will want to pay particular attention to the rest of this article as it will help guide you through some changes that we recommend.

 Universal Avionics has Discontinued Support for SCN 600 and 800 Series FMS Units